muhlba91/icloud-caldav-urls/README.txt

 Download and restrictions
 -------------------------

-First of all, I want to list some restrictions:
+First of all, due to legal issues with Apple I need to prohibit:

-    You are not allowed to make the script or the download archive publicly available or to republish them.
+    You are not allowed to make the script or the download archive publicly available or to republish it.
     You are not allowed to modify any of the files.
-    You are only allowed to use it for your personal use on your only locally reachable server. (localhost)
+    You are only allowed to use it for your personal use on your only locally reachable server. (localhost) A simple workaround for this could be that you use htaccess to ask, for example, for a password (please use Google).

 Additionally, I want to refer you to the appropriate blog post (http://blog.muehlbachler.org/2011/08/how-to-icloud-calendars-with-third-party-software/) where I will post updates if there are any.